-“They had upgraded some of their systems, specifically accounting and EMR, thinking it would help,” Stein said.
-“It really didn’t.
-The root of the problem was that they were growing rapidly, and their technology was making things more complicated as they scaled up.”
+The root of the problem: The ACO was growing rapidly, and their technology was making things more complicated as they scaled up.

 The Process: Starting with Decisions

-Stein said the most effective way to help healthcare organization achieve their goals is to help them determine their top priorities in decision-making.
+The most effective way to help healthcare organization achieve its goals is to determine the organization’s top priorities in decision-making.

 Once the bigger issue was uncovered, the healthcare team could begin recommending specific solutions.

 We walked through what they need to do as a company, their plans for growth, and began to get a grasp of the future.
 For this client, that meant a cloud-based system (Microsoft Azure) that would provide a solid platform and a place to clean and combine the data from all of these different sources.